abhishektiwari/axioms-flask-py/docs/index.rst

      - Description
      - Parameters
    * - ``has_valid_access_token``
      - Checks if API request includes a valid bearer access token as authorization header.
-Performs token signature validation, expiry datetime validation, and token audience validation.
+Performs token signature validation, expiry datetime validation, token audience validation, and issuer validation (if configured).
 Should be always the **first** decorator on the protected or private view.
      - None
    * - ``has_required_scopes``
      - Check any of the given scopes included in ``scope`` claim of the access token.
 Should be after ``has_valid_access_token``.